Nicole Kidman: Philanthropy

-In 2014, Kidman designed a gold coloured Paddington Bear statue, one of fifty located around London prior to the release of the film Paddington, which was auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).
+In 2014, Kidman designed a gold colored Paddington Bear statue, one of fifty located around London prior to the release of the film Paddington, which was auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).
 In 2016, she donated $50,000 to UN Women.

 Endorsement deals and ventures

 Kidman has taken part in several endorsement deals representing various companies.
 In 2003, she served as the face of the Chanel No. 5 perfume.
 She has also served as an ambassador for Omega watches since 2005.
 In 2007, Nintendo announced that she would be the new face of Nintendo's advertising campaign for the Nintendo DS game More Brain Training in its European market.
 In 2010, Kidman starred in the inauguration campaign of the Brazilian mall VillageMall, owned by the company Multiplan, located in Barra da Tijuca, in Rio de Janeiro.
 In 2013, she served as the face of Jimmy Choo shoes.
 In 2015, she became the brand ambassador for Etihad Airways.
 In 2017, she was announced as the new face of Neutrogena.
 In 2020, she joined SeraLabs as their global brand ambassador.
 In December 2023, she joined Balenciaga as their brand ambassador.

 Kidman supports the Nashville Predators, being seen and photographed almost nightly throughout the season.
 Additionally, she supports the Sydney Swans in the Australian Football League and once served as a club ambassador.